-Here's what James Comey will do next
+Why James Comey's congressional testimony will be 'one for the history books'

 Cillizza: The big question is when/whether Comey will testify before Congress about his meetings and interactions with Trump -- among other things.
 What's your read on that?

 Lichtblau: He'll almost certainly testify, and it should be one for the history books: Newly exiled FBI director pitted against the president who fired him.
 Add backdrop of Russian election influence.
 Cue the grainy Watergate photos of Sam Ervin and Howard Baker.
-And remember Comey has always had quite a flare for drama, as we saw exactly 10 years ago when he testified in the Senate about his famous hospital-room showdown with George W. Bush's White House aides at John Ashcroft's bedside.
+And remember Comey has always had quite a flair for drama, as we saw exactly 10 years ago when he testified in the Senate about his famous hospital-room showdown with George W. Bush's White House aides at John Ashcroft's bedside.
 We could get a hearing in the next few weeks, if not sooner, and my guess is that Comey will insist it happen in public, not behind closed doors.

 Cillizza: Knowing what you know of Comey, what do you think the likelihood is that he told Trump, on three separate occasions, that the President was not under investigation?